KonstantinosGalanis/Connect4/README.md

         2. Medium: The AI ​​module looks three moves deep.
         3. Hard: The AI ​​module looks five moves deep.

-*1st Player: A two-option menu appears via menu radio button with the options “AI” and "You".
+*[1st Player]: A two-option menu appears via menu radio button with the options “AI” and "You".
 The AI ​​option is defaulted at program startup and gives the first movement of each new game to the AI ​​module, while the You option to the application user.
 The choice “AI” or “You” has no effect on the current game and is about starting the next one